timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 ```
 When we visualize this query, we get the following histogram:
 <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/histograms/multiple_histograms.png" alt="multiple histograms"/>
-We can clearly see the 3 distinct histograms but it’s impossible to tell them apart from each
+We can clearly see the 3 distinct histograms but it's impossible to tell them apart from each
 other.
 Click on the green line left of the legend and pick a color.
 <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/histograms/color_options.png" alt="color options"/>
 Doing so results in the following panel: